 Note: This post is part of our "Learn Blog" for photographers.
 For workshops, coaching, and other resources designed to help grow your skills as a photographer click here (after you read the article, of course)!
 To be transparent, all links are paid advertising, as a portion of any purchase made while using these links is credited to us.
 Please, consider using our links to help support what we do!
 Thank you!

-So, you've decided that it's time to get yourself or perhaps a loved one a nice, entry-level-or-a-little-better digital camera!
-As wedding photographers, we regularly get asked for recommendation on good digital cameras for beginners and/or amateurs.
+So, you've decided that it's time to get yourself or perhaps a loved one a nice, entry-level-or-a-little-better digital camera?
+As wedding photographers, we regularly get asked for our recommendation on good digital cameras for beginners and/or amateurs.

 However, sometimes our camera gear (or lack thereof) may prevent us from being able to photograph in the manner we want.
 Maybe you have a camera that just won't take photos well in low-light, or maybe you'd really like to find a small and fun-to-use camera that you can take for travel.